 file=FILELog output traces to FILE.
 This option is only available if QEMU has been compiled with the

 Start a server listening on port 10809 that exposes only the guest-visible contents of a qcow2 file, with no TLS encryption, and with the default export name (an empty string).
 The command is one-shot, and will block until the first successful client disconnects:

 qemu-nbd -f qcow2 file.qcow2

-Start a long-running server listening with encryption on port 10810, and whitelist clients with a specific X.509 certificate to connect to a 1 megabyte subset of a raw file, using the export name ‘subset’:
+Start a long-running server listening with encryption on port 10810, and allow clients with a specific X.509 certificate to connect to a 1 megabyte subset of a raw file, using the export name ‘subset’:

 qemu-nbd \ --object tls-creds-x509,id=tls0,endpoint=server,dir=/path/to/qemutls \ --object 'authz-simple,id=auth0,identity=CN=laptop.example.com,,\ O=Example Org,,L=London,,ST=London,,C=GB' \ --tls-creds tls0 --tls-authz auth0 \ -t -x subset -p 10810 \ --image-opts driver=raw,offset=1M,size=1M,file.driver=file,file.filename=file.raw

 Serve a read-only copy of a guest image over a Unix socket with as many as 5 simultaneous readers, with a persistent process forked as a daemon: